MGC018 Versus Androgen Receptor Axis-targeted Therapy in Participants With Metastatic Castration Resistant Prostate Cancer (Tamarack)

 Other Name: MGC018 |

-- Radiographic progression free survival (rPFS) using blinded independent central review (BICR) in Phase 2 [ Time Frame: Every 8 weeks for the first 24 weeks, then every 12 weeks, up to 2 years ]The rPFS is defined as the time from the date of randomization to the date of first documented progressive disease (PD) per Prostate Cancer Working Group 3 (PCWG3) or death from any cause, whichever occurs first.
+- Radiographic progression free survival (rPFS) as determined by the investigator [ Time Frame: Every 8 weeks for the first 24 weeks, then every 12 weeks, up to 2 years ]The rPFS is defined as the time from the date of randomization to the date of first documented progressive disease (PD) per Prostate Cancer Working Group 3 (PCWG3) or death from any cause, whichever occurs first.
 Three arms will be compared: Arm A, Arm B, and control.

-- Time to PSA progression per PCWG3 criteria In Phase 2 [ Time Frame: Every 4 weeks throughout study participation, up to 2 years ]
+- Time to PSA progression per PCWG3 criteria [ Time Frame: Every 4 weeks throughout study participation, up to 2 years ]

 In participants with a decrease in PSA from baseline: ≥ 25% increase and an absolute increase of ≥ 2 ng/mL above the nadir value, which is confirmed by a consecutive second value obtained ≥ 3 weeks later.